Analytic solutions for stochastic hybrid models of gene regulatory networks: Search for the stationary state

 Summing up, we have obtained that the densities of the stationary solution of~\eqref{eq:system} can be explicitly computed as follows.

-\begin{theo} Assume that the positive continuous functions $ \mu $ and $ \lambda $ on the interval $ [\frac{a}{b},\frac{c}{d}] $ are given.
-Then up to the parameter $K$ there is a unique strongly\footnote{A function is called strongly positive if it is positive outside a set of measure zero \cite{ReeSim78}.} positive solution to the stationary equation ~\eqref{eq:stationary}: it is given by
+\begin{theo} Assume that functions $ \lambda,\mu $ on the interval $ [\frac{a}{b},\frac{c}{d}]$ satisfying~\eqref{ass2} are given.
+Then up to the parameter $K$ there is a unique {integrable,} strongly positive\footnote{A function is called \textit{strongly positive} if it is positive outside a set of measure zero \cite{ReeSim78}.} solution to the stationary equation ~\eqref{eq:stationary}: it is given by

 The solution always satisfies boundary conditions~\eqref{eqbc}. \end{theo}